Don’t Let The Shank Ruin Your Golf Game – Here’s What To Do

 Shanking is common in the sport of golf.
-It is most common amongst novices, beginners, and intermediates.
+It is most common among novices, beginners, and intermediates.
 Getting out on the course with friends can be fun, but regularly shanking in golf can drain all the good times away.
-For this reason, all types of golfer should do everything possible to make dang sure that they don’t shank!
+For this reason, all types of golfers should do everything possible to ensure they don’t shank!

-In this article we will be discussing everything related to shanking; from what it is to what causes it and finally how to avoid it.
-By the end of this article you’ll have a handful of drills and the swing knowledge to finally put a stop to the shanks for good,
+In this article, we will discuss everything related to shanking, from what it is to what causes it and finally how to avoid it.
+By the end of this article, you’ll have a handful of drills and the swing knowledge to finally stop the shanks for good.

 What Is Shanking In Golf?

 Shanking is a phenomenon that occurs when the clubhead doesn’t connect with the ball solidly.
-Instead the clubhead will hit towards the heel of the club which results in a dribbled shot.
-Most of the time it occurs when the golfer strikes the ball with the hosel of the club, this is the part that connects the club head to the shaft.
+Instead, the club head will hit the club’s heel, resulting in a dribbled shot.
+Most of the time, it occurs when the golfer strikes the ball with the club’s hosel; this is the part that connects the club head to the shaft.
 As you’d expect, no one expects to shank.
 It can happen anytime.

 What Causes Shanking In Golf?